HRT in Iraq. Overview

 Who this is for

 Anyone in Iraq who is considering hormone therapy, currently on hormones, or supporting someone who is.
 The information below assumes you are an adult.
-If you are under 18 and considering HRT, please reach out via our community channel before starting — there are additional considerations we want to discuss with you privately.
+If you are under 18 and considering HRT, please reach out via our community channel before starting.
+There are additional considerations we want to discuss with you privately.

 Before you start